mattes337/MoRAG/PRD.md

 #### **5.1.
 Data Ingestion Module (Python Service)**

 * **FR1.1 Document Ingestion:**
   * Accept PDF, DOCX, MD files.
-  * Utilize unstructured.io for parsing, converting to Markdown, and extracting elements (text, tables, image references).
+  * Utilize unstructured.io as the primary library for parsing, converting to Markdown, and extracting elements (text, tables, image references).
+  * Consider docling as an alternative for complex PDF layouts or performance optimization.
   * Handle images within documents by extracting them and queueing for image processing.
   * Handle tables by converting them to a Markdown representation or a structured textual description.
 * **FR1.2 Voice Ingestion:**
   * Accept audio files (MP3, WAV, M4A).
   * Utilize OpenAI Whisper for Speech-to-Text (STT).